miku86/notes/postgresql.md

 - SQL: programming language, data held in a relational database
 - stored in tables
 - table has columns and rows

-## General Commands

-- psql is a terminal-based front-end to PostgreSQL, you can type in queries, issue them to PostgreSQL, and see the query results.
-- psql always needs a `;` at the end of every command
 - PostgreSQL server has to run: `systemctl start postgresql.service`

+## Bash

 - connect to server: `sudo -iu postgres` => bash of user postgres

-### Bash Commands

 - create user: `createuser --interactive`
 - create db: `createdb [db]`
 - connect to psql: `psql -d [db] -U [user]`

-### PSQL Commands
+## PSQL

+- psql is a terminal-based front-end to PostgreSQL, you can type in queries, issue them to PostgreSQL, and see the query results.
+- psql always needs a `;` at the end of every command
 - help of psql: `help`
 - help with SQL commands: `\h`
 - quit psql: `\q`